-Sometimes an instantaneous power change is imposed in VERA-CS.
-For example, in WBN1 Cycle 1, there is a transition near the end of the cycle from 100% power to 86.9% power.
-It is held there for a short time, and then it returns to 100%.
+Sometimes an instantaneous power change is imposed in VERA.
 A similar 24-hour period is imposed in BISON to robustly handle this transition.

-It is worth noting that if explicit startup/shutdown periods are more explicitly modelled in VERA-CS, these will also be appropriately reflected in the BISON power history.
+It is worth noting that if explicit startup/shutdown periods are more explicitly modelled in VERA, these will also be appropriately reflected in the BISON power history.

-2.5 Examples and Regression Tests
+2.5 Examples and Regression Testing

-Six regressions tests are currently used to ensure performance of this capability, and they are highly recommended as a starting point for examples of how to use it.
+Eight regressions tests are currently used to ensure performance of this capability, and they are highly recommended as a starting point for examples of how to use it.
 For this reason, each test will be briefly described.

-2.5.1 bison\from\vera
+2.5.1 bison_from_vera

-The bison\from\vera test is the simplest regression test, as it is a basic single pin case that was run out to 300 effective full power days (EFPDs).
-It has a $3.1\%^{235}$ U enrichment and a simple power history of 95% until it reaches 10 EFPDs.
+The bison_from_vera test is the simplest regression test, as it is a basic single pin case that was run out to 300 effective full power days (EFPDs).
+It has a 3.1% 235U enrichment and a simple power history of 95% until it reaches 10 EFPDs.
 Then it goes up to 110% until it reaches 100 EFPDs.
 At that point it operates at 120% until it reaches 300 EFPDs.
 While this power history is unlikely, it is the way to test the capability and ensure that power changes are accounted for correctly.

-2.5.2 bison\from\vera\ifba
+2.5.2 bison_from_vera_clad